- Swimwear guide

 2. Hand wash Always read the care instructions on the label.
 For the best results, our experts advise you to avoid the washing machine and wash delicate fabrics by hand instead.

 3. Dry Lay swimwear out flat and allow to air dry.
 This protects the fibers and the elasticity of the fabric.
 Never wring out your swimwear or dry in direct sunlight or the dryer.
-According to our experts, sunlight can cause discolouration and damage.
+According to our experts, sunlight can cause discoloration and damage.

 2: Hand Washing